patrickzhou1234/BloxClick/README.md

-# VoidKick
+# BloxClick

 This project is based on [Moist3dEditor](https://github.com/patrickzhou1234/Moist3dEditor).

 The original project was created completely without vibecoding (AI assistance) in 2022, back when AI couldn't even do this stuff!

-I vibecoded this version to transform it into a multiplayer game and added more features to create **VoidKick**.
+I vibecoded this version to transform it into a multiplayer game and added more features to create **BloxClick**.

 ## Directions